 (*standard serving size is 5 oz of wine)

 Nobody knew just how much I was drinking, not even my husband!
-I truly believed I was drinking ‘like everyone else’ and that I was ‘fine’.
+I truly believed I was drinking ‘like everyone else’ and that I was ‘fine.’

-There it is, the F-word – FINE!
+There it is, that 4-letter word – FINE!

 I knew my drinking was starting to detract from my goals.
 I realized that I was lying to myself and had finally reached my enough.
 I was tired of being tired, burnt out on the energy it took to hide my drinking, and keep up the facade that my life was normal.